blucardin/blucardin/README.md

 # Hi there, I'm Noah 👋

-I am a ~~grade 12 high school student~~ aspiring developer in Toronto, Canada.
+I am a grade 12 high school student and aspiring developer in Toronto, Canada.
 I like helping people, solving problems, and doing cool things.

 I mostly work in python, but I also know Javascipt (for web development), java (for school), and C (when I want to confuse myself).
 Currently, I'm looking into AI stuff, it seems trendy.